 Laboratory component to THEA 1513.
 Offers experience in the construction, painting, dressing, and striking of sets and props; the hanging, focusing and gelling of lighting instruments; the preparation of sound effects; and the operation of sound and lighting control equipment.

-Provides the opportunity for freshmen students to earn college credit for supervised projects in production for the period up to dress rehearsal and during strike.
-Involves the development of a contract between the student and the assigned instructor.
+Provides the opportunity for students to earn college credit for supervised backstage crew positions on departmental productions.
+Includes assignments to wardrobe, deck crews, board operations, props and any additional positions a specific production might require.
+Requires participation for the entire technical rehearsal and production run to receive credit.
 May be repeated for a maximum of 2 credits toward graduation.

 Introduces students to the analysis of story-based texts across a range of media.
 Focuses on the application of narrative and semiotic theory to dramatic literature from various periods in theatre history.
 Involves lecture, discussion, script and text analysis, film viewing, and live production attendance.